Protozoan infection: Euglenozoa

 Most Euglenozoa are photoautotrophic, but some are chemoorganotrophs (saprophytic).
 They are commonly found in freshwater.
 The members of the phylum Euglenozoa have a pellicle for support, a red eye spot called a stigma to orient the cell toward light, chlorophyll a and b to assist in the process of photosynthesis, contractile vacuoles, and flagella.

 One major pathogen from the phylum Euglenozoa is Leishmania.
 Leishmania causes leishmaniasis.
 The symptoms of leishmaniasis include systemic and skin/membrane damage.
 Leishmania parasites spread by phlebotomine sand flies in the tropics, subtropics, and southern Europe.
 They may manifest cutaneously (cutaneous leishmaniasis) as skin sores with as scab a few weeks after the bite or internally (visceral leishmaniasis), affecting the organs, which can be life-threatening.
-Cutaneous leishmaniasis can spread to the mucus membranes and cause mucosal leishmaniasis even years after the initial infection.
+Cutaneous leishmaniasis can spread to the mucous membranes and cause mucosal leishmaniasis even years after the initial infection.
 Cutaneous leishmaniasis heals on its own and leaves bad scars.
 Only FDA approved for visceral leishmaniasis is amphotericin B and oral miltefosine for cutaneous and mucosal leishmaniasis diagnosis- tissue specimen, bone marrow, blood tests detect antibody to parasite for visceral leishmaniasis.

 The second pathogen from this phylum is Trypanosoma cruzi.
-Trypanosoma cruzi causes Chagas disease and is transmitted by the reduviid bug, also known as the “kissing bug.”
+Trypanosoma cruzi causes Chagas disease and is transmitted by the reduviid bug, also known as the "kissing bug."
 Chagas disease is diagnosed using a physical exam and blood test.
 The only treatment includes antiparasitics only from the CDC, which are not FDA approved.
 Acute Chagas disease has a quick onset, the trypanosomes enter the bloodstream, they become amastigotes, and replicate.
 Acute Chagas disease can be treated using benznidazole or nifurtimox.
 Chronic chagas disease is asymptomatic and causes heart and gastrointestinal cells to be affected.
 Currently, there are only investigational treatments for this disease.
 Unfortunately, vaccines are not effective with Chagas disease due to antigenic variation.
 This pathogen causes damage to the nervous system.

 African Sleeping Sickness is caused by Trypanosoma brucei rhodensiense and Trypanosoma brucei gambiense, and is transmitted by the tsetse fly.
 It is diagnosed by a physical exam and blood test.
 African sleeping sickness causes interstitial inflammation, lethargy, brain swelling, and death within one to three years.
 Drug therapy, using Eflornithine and Melarsoprol Pentamidine for T. gambiense and Suramin (Antrypol) for either Trypanosoma brucei rhodensiense and Trypanosoma brucei gambiense, or combinations of these medications, can help treat this disease, but vaccines can not be used due to antigenic variation.